cotes2020/jekyll-theme-chirpy/_posts/2019-08-08-text-and-typography.md

 categories: [Blogging, Demo]
 tags: [typography]
 math: true
+image: /assets/img/sample/devices-mockup.png
 ---

 This Jekyll template totally compatible with Markdown syntax.
-Now, let's take a look for the text and typography in here.
+Now, let's have a look at the text and typography.

 ## Titles